 3. It’s accessible for most people.

-Low-intensity exercise is suitable for lots of people, regardless of age, injury recovery, pregnancy status, or fitness level.
-(Always check with your healthcare provider before starting a new exercise routine.)
+Low-intensity exercise is suitable for many people, regardless of age, injury recovery, pregnancy status, or fitness level.*

 In fact, one study found that low-intensity exercise is an entryway into fitness and may prevent cardiovascular events in people with low fitness levels.
-Simply put, even if you’re not a big exerciser, doing some low-intensity exercise like walking can greatly improve your overall health.
+Even if you’re not a big exerciser, doing low-intensity exercise like walking can have substantial health benefits.

 4. It can promote high-quality sleep.

 Low-intensity exercise is linked to better sleep quality.
-Studies have found that exercise reduces sleep latency — the time it takes you to fall asleep.
-In one study in the journal Sleep Health, researchers found that low-impact, low-intensity physical activity improved sleep quality in a group of participants.
+Studies have found that exercise reduces sleep latency—the time it takes to fall asleep.
+In one study in the journal Sleep Health, researchers found that low-impact, low-intensity physical activity improved multiple markers of sleep quality.

 5. It can improve your recovery.